passy/twentiment/README.md

 twentiment
 ==========

-Research project on sentiment analysis using the Naïve Bayes Classificator
+Research project on twitter sentiment analysis using the Naïve Bayes Classificator.